adobe/reactor-extension-googledatalayer/README.md

 ## Simultaneous Data Layer Access Risk

 The extension does not change the data layer unless a push is made, nor interact with other Helper objects (such as the internal GTM Helper).
 The Helper object used by launch to monitor the data layer for changes is separate from other Helpers accessing the data layer, and maintains and operates on an internal model of the data layer; so an event on the data layer is caught and processed independently in each Helper object.
 An example of this is seen when the history of past data layer events is processed - each Helper maintains its own history.

-> **Warning**
-> The extension is however still in beta, and despite extensive testing, unwanted interference between multiple data layer consumers cannot be fully ruled out.

 ## Event Integrity